Brickell City Centre: History

 The development was originally proposed as a complex of four skyscrapers was approved by both the City of Miami and the Federal Aviation Administration, but the entire complex was cancelled in 2008 due to poor market conditions.

-In June 2011 the project was revived by Swire Properties, and was planned to consist of four stories of retail and entertainment space, topped by six smaller towers; two residential, two office, a wellness tower and a hotel.
+In June 2011, the project was revived by Swire Properties, and was planned to consist of four stories of retail and entertainment space, topped by six smaller towers; two residential, two office, a wellness tower and a hotel.
 Arquitectonica was announced as the architect and ArquitectonicaGEO as the landscape architect.

 Two additional lots were purchased by Swire in 2011, the Brickell Tennis Club and the Eastern National Bank building making the entire development site over 9 acre.
 This permitted the project to receive Special Area Plan (SAP) zoning which according to Miami law allows developers to work more closely with the city on "integration of public improvements and infrastructure" Under the Special Area Plan, Swire was able to renovate and integrate the Eighth Street Metromover Station into the development.

 The project also contains two levels of underground parking, covered sidewalks, and interconnectivity between all the buildings.
 Underground parking in South Florida is a rarity due to the low elevation above sea level.
 The 2,600 sub-grade car park for Brickell City Centre covers 7 acre, and required installation of watertight slurry walls from the site elevation of 7 ft NGVD to around -20 ft.
 The City Commission gave the project its final approval in July 2011.On July 15, 2013, it was announced that Swire Properties had purchased an adjacent site at 700 Brickell Avenue in Miami, formerly the regional headquarters of Northern Trust Bank.
 The lot totals 1.55 acres and was purchased for just over $64 million.
 In September 2013, Swire announced the plans for the site, which include the previously purchased Eastern National Bank building.
 The proposal is for a future phase of the project which includes an 80-story tower, called One Brickell Centre, which will include retail, Class-A offices, condominiums and hotel space.
 The building was originally proposed at 1102 ft, but was later reduced to 1039 ft, at which height it was approved by the FAA.
 Redesigned in 2022 to contain mostly office space, construction will begin in 2023.

+In 2025, the supertall One Brickell City Centre tower was cancelled as Swire listed the property for sale, amid a weak local office market for Class A space.

 The project is LEED for Neighborhood Development certified.
 Among other things, sidewalks are set back from city streets and shielded from traffic by lush plantings.
 Numerous green features are also incorporated into buildings such as the climate ribbon.